Georgia’s history is made up of a thousand stories that shape us all.

 Battle of Fredericksburg

-Confederates badly needed a boost and they got it at Fredericksburg, Virginia thanks to U.S General Ambrose Burnside.
+Confederate troops badly needed a boost and they got it at Fredericksburg, Virginia, thanks to U.S General Ambrose Burnside.

 Burnside led his 120,000 men across the Rappahannock River at Fredericksburg in order to advance on the Confederate capital at Richmond.
 But Lee and his army of 78,000 dug in on the high ground behind Fredericksburg and waited for the attack.

 The result was carnage.
-Burnside ordered 16 suicidal frontal assaults against Confederates dug in behind a stone wall.
-Among the Confederates waiting for them were three generals from Georgia: Thomas Cobb, Lafayette McLaws, and James Longstreet.
-It was Longstreet’s men including Division Commander McLaws and Brigade Commander Tom Cobb, who repulsed those frontal assaults.
+Burnside ordered sixteen suicidal frontal assaults against Confederate troops dug in behind a stone wall.
+Among the Confederate troops waiting for them were three generals from Georgia: Thomas Cobb, Lafayette McLaws, and James Longstreet.
+It was Longstreet’s men, including Division Commander McLaws and Brigade Commander Tom Cobb, who repulsed those frontal assaults.
 Longstreet and McLaws survived, but Cobb was killed.
-There were 12,000 U.S. casualties vs. 5,000 for the Confederates.
+There were 12,000 U.S. casualties vs. 5,000 for the Confederate soldiers.

 Download Educational resources